 I, Lori Sinclair, resident agent of the above limited appointment as a resident agent pursuant to G.K.
 Signature of Registered Agent

 Article VI- Dissolution:

-The duration of this Limited Liability Company sh all be perpetual in nature.
+The duration of this Limited Liability Company shall be perpetual in nature.

 Article VII- Structure:

-This limited liability company will be managed by business address of each person authorized to ex division are as follows:
+This limited liability company will be managed by the following individuals: The name and business address of each person authorized to execute documents filed with the corporation division are as follows:

 Lori Sinclair Megan Sinclair

 54 Greenwich Plains Rd.
 54 Greenwich Plains Rd.

 Ware, MA 01082 Ware, MA 01082

 Owner, 50% Owner, 50%

 Article VIII- Effective Date:

-The effective date of this Articles of Organization ; November 2, 2018
+The effective date of this Articles of Organization; November 2, 2018

 Execution:

 Signature of Organizer:

 \

 Joi Julair

 Printed Name of organizer:

 Lori Sinclair

 Title of Organizer:

 Owner/Partner